SciMed/style-guide/README.md

 * When you create a new migration, run it both `up` ***and*** `down` before committing the change (`rake db:migrate:redo` will run the very last migration down and then up again).
 * Prefer using `change` in migrations to writing individual `up` and `down` methods when possible.
 * Make sure to update seeds/factories when adding columns (particularly those with validations) or tables.
 * If you are doing something that cannot be reversed (such as removing data or deleting a column), raise `ActiveRecord::IrreversibleMigration` in your `down` method.
 Please leave a comment about why the migration is irreversible.
+Try to avoid irreversible migrations when possible.
+* If a migration is partially reversible, implement the partial reversion and leave a comment as to what the unreverted side effects will likely be.
 * If you are modifying data in a migration be sure to call two methods at the beginning of the migration.
 If you don't reset the column information then some data could be silently lost instead of saved.
 Also, Rails will only reset column information once even if you call it multiple times, which is why the `schema_cache` needs to be cleared first.
   * [Example](./samples/ruby/migration.md)